marcrleonard/ImageToVideo/README.rst

 ImageToVideo
 -------------------------

-I created this to make a batteries included way to make an iamge into a video.
+This module enables a simple way to make an image into a video.

 Under the hood
 =============================